vilarjp/vilarjp/README.md

 - 🌱 I’m enthusiastic about **testing, clean code and clean architecture**

-- 👨‍💻 All of my projects are available at [http://vilarjp.github.io/](http://vilarjp.github.io/)

 - 📫 How to reach me **vilarjp93@gmail.com**

 - 📄 Know about my experiences [https://www.linkedin.com/in/joao-paulo-vilar/](https://www.linkedin.com/in/joao-paulo-vilar/)